Want to teach cooking online? You can create and sell online cooking courses.

-Are you looking for a step-by-step guide to learning how to record, market, and sell your own online cooking course?
+Are you looking for a step-by-step guide on how to start online cooking classes?
 You’ve come to the right place.

 I've been recording online courses since 2016, and I'm sure I can help you out.

 I will walk you through all the steps from recording your first course to marketing it to getting your first student, including all the specifics like kitchen, audio, camera equipment, etc.